katnykiel/katnykiel.github.io/content/cv.md

 ### Graduate Research, Purdue University

-Aug 2021-Present
+Aug.
+2021 - Present
 Advisor: Dr. Alejandro Strachan

-- Implemented high-throughput density functional theory workflows for elastic constants, phonons, and equations of state
+- Implemented high-throughput density functional theory workflows for elastic constants, phonons, electronic bandstructure, convex hull stability, and equations of state
-- Studied semi-supervised prediction of double-transition metal MXene stability
+- Studied stability and synthesizability of MXenes, their precursors, and MXene-derived materials
-- Developed a suite of workflows for Quantum ESPRESSO in nanoHUB
+- Developed a set of workflows for Quantum ESPRESSO in nanoHUB

 ### Undergraduate Research, Ohio State University

-Jan 2019 – May 2021
+Jan.
+2019 – May 2021
 Advisor: Dr. Hamish Fraser

 - Developed a MATLAB-based app for stereographic projection and trace analysis
 - Performed SEM with OSU’s Center for Electron Microscopy and Analysis

-Jan 2020 – May 2021
+Jan.
+2020 – May 2021
 Advisor: Dr. Wolfgang Windl

 - Studied goniopolar materials by calculating band structures of TMDs using VASP